-BRICKOSAURS, a prehistoric experience featuring a total of 50 life-sized sculptures built with LEGO bricks, is coming to the zoo in 2019.
+BRICKOSAURS, a prehistoric experience featuring a total of 50 life-sized sculptures built with LEGO bricks, is at Marwell Zoo until September 2019.

-The interactive expedition created with more than two million bricks is sure to excite families, LEGO and dinosaur enthusiasts alike.
+The interactive expedition created with more than two million bricks is exciting for families, LEGO and dinosaur enthusiasts alike.

-A highlight includes the largest touring LEGO brick dinosaur model ever made – a whopping eight-metre T-Rex, plus be prepared for a few surprises!
+A highlight includes the largest touring LEGO brick dinosaur model ever made – a whopping eight-metre T-Rex, which took five builders 1,500 hours to make.
+It weighs 2,500kg.
+The teeth alone took one builder a whole day to construct and place.

 Sean Mannie, Commercial Director, said: “We are incredibly excited to be hosting the amazing BRICKOSAURS at Marwell Zoo.
 Building on the tremendous success of The Great Brick Safari in 2017, BRICKOSAURS will be a genuine world-first and on a scale never attempted before with LEGO bricks.